split-cube-studios/ardent/README.md

 Ardent is a cross-platform 2D game engine, initially developed for the game Ardent Woods.

+Please note that Ardent is currently pre-stable!
+Breaking changes can happen at any time.
+Something something WIP.

 ## Features

 Alongside basic features such as user input and rendering, Ardent offers a few key features: